totvslabs/pyCarol/tutorial/chapters/ch5_enhanced_batchapp/README.md

 The `app` folder is were we store all of our code files.
 Inside this directory we have `flow` and `functions`, where we place the tasks (Luigi classes) and business logic respectively.
 In our case, as the logic is fairly simple, we can implement it directly on the flow source files.

-> The name of these folders are free of choice, but this is the naming convetion along TOTVS Labs apps.
+> The name of these folders are free of choice, but this is the naming convention along TOTVS Labs apps.
 >

 Organizing the code we should have something like the structure presented below.
-Appart from the main tasks' source code we need to have the [`init.py`](http://init.py) files, to make sure code from different files can be shared, also we add the `commons.py` to handle all the App parameters and constants.
+Apart from the main tasks' source code we need to have the [`init.py`](http://init.py) files, to make sure code from different files can be shared, also we add the `commons.py` to handle all the App parameters and constants.
 We also added another task, `deploy_model.py`, to handle model deployment.

 ```bash
 /app/